shanecelis/shanecelis.github.com-defunct/_posts/2013-06-05-google-summer-of-code-and-emacsy.md

 not vimy?
 Partly because I couldn't do a vimy project justice because I'm not a vim user, but I think there is a larger reason than that.
 I think vim is an excellent text editor.
 Some of my friends are absolute wizards with it.
-I've had glimers of understanding the [unity of its terse sub-language](http://stackoverflow.com/questions/1218390/what-is-your-most-productive-shortcut-with-vim?page=1&tab=votes#tab-top).
+I've had glimers of understanding the [power and unity of its terse sub-language](http://stackoverflow.com/questions/1218390/what-is-your-most-productive-shortcut-with-vim?page=1&tab=votes#tab-top).
 I am envious of the dot `.` command.
-However, making the best text editor, sub-language and all, does not necessarily seem like it would transfer well to other domains.
+However, making the best text editor, sub-language and all, does not necessarily mean it would transfer well to other domains.
 Is an insert mode necessary in a CAD program?
 What is the terse sub-language of manipulating chemical models?
 I think making something worthy of the name vimy would be very challenging in another domain.

 That said, I don't see any reason why someone couldn't write a vim-like UI using Emacsy as a starting place.
-Borrowing more from Unix, consider the shell.
+Borrowing more from the Unix tradition, consider the shell.
 The creators of Unix didn't make the shell special.
 It is just another program unlike DOS' shell, but that required a lot of ingenuity to invent the right six system calls to make that happen (Torvalds, ["Just for Fun" 54](http://books.google.com/books?id=--K-DvEj7yAC&lpg=PA54&ots=UnNf_jdHxV&pg=PA54#v=onepage&q&f=false)).
 In [my
 proposal](https://google-melange.appspot.com/gsoc/proposal/review/google/gsoc2013/shanecelis/1),
 I emphasized the Key-Lookup-Execute-Command-Loop (KLECL), but in a way that is essentially Emacs' shell.
 One could write a different shell, a vim-like shell if they preferred.
 That is, if Emacsy takes care to not make the shell special.

 # That's it for now